-XTO Energy is one of the most active operators in the Permian Basin.
-XTO has about 500 employees in the Permian Basin, with offices in Midland, Texas, Coyanosa, Texas, and Carlsbad, N.M.
-Since 2014, we have grown our Permian portfolio to a high-quality resource base of almost 10 billion barrels today.
-By 2025, we plan to increase our production in the basin to 600,000 barrels per day, representing a five-fold increase in our unconventional Permian production.
+XTO Energy is the most active operator in the Permian Basin.
+With offices in Midland, Texas, Coyanosa, Texas, and Carlsbad, N.M., XTO has close to 800 employees in the Permian Basin, and expects to ramp up substantially over the next several years.
+Since 2014, we have grown our Permian portfolio to a high-quality resource base of approximately 10 billion barrels today.
+By as early as 2024, we plan to increase our production in the basin to 1 million barrels of oil-equivalent per day.

 The increased activity in the Permian Basin today is underpinned by innovation.
 Recent advances in horizontal drilling and hydraulic fracturing have opened a wealth of new opportunities and have made the Permian incredibly attractive in ExxonMobil’s global portfolio of oil and gas resources.

-XTO plans to triple total daily production to 600,000 oil-equivalent barrels by 2025 from our operations in the Permian Basin in West Texas and New Mexico.
+XTO plans to increase total daily production to 1 million oil-equivalent barrels by as early as 2024 from our operations in the Permian Basin in West Texas and New Mexico.

-To help achieve our growth targets, XTO horizontal rig count in the Permian is expected to increase 65 percent over the next several years.
+To help achieve our growth targets, XTO horizontal rig count in the Permian is expected to increase to approximately 55 by year-end 2019.

-XTO has about 500 employees in the Permian Basin.
+XTO has close to 800 employees in the Permian Basin.